cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 ### 1.1 UI Settings

 The `config/ui-settings.json` file provides general settings for the platform.
-This includes settings for displaying modules and branding requirements.
+This includes settings for displaying modules, branding requirements, and setting scenarios.
+A brief explanation is as follows:

+- `branding`: key value pairs for various branding icons such as toolbar and logo
+- `modules`: key value pairs indicating if certain modules should be highlighted
+  - `landing`: REQUIRED.
+Displays landing page if enabled
+  - `map`: REQUIRED.
+Displays map visualisation if enabled
+  - `dashboard`: REQUIRED.
+Displays dashboard if enabled
+- `scenario`: optional key value pairs if you require scenario handling
+  - `url`: endpoint to retrieve the scenarios and settings
+  - `data`: target dataset that should be acccessible to the user

 Below is an example of the contents for a valid `ui-settings.json` file with additional comments explaining each entry.
 The format of the file should be consistent whether implementing mapbox or cesium maps.

 > [!NOTE]
 > The comments seen below are for explanation purposes only, they are not valid JSON.
 If wishing to use this content in production, remove the comments first.